 The importance of the plan lies in the fact that it ensures the smooth and effective completion and management of a business venture.
 The absence of planning creates confusion which, in turn, affects the smooth performance of the work.

-The organizational activity of an entrepreneur is meant to bring together men, material, machines, money, etc. to implement the plan.
+The organizational activity of an entrepreneur is meant to bring together men, materials, machines, money, etc. to implement the plan.
 The entrepreneur unites and organizes the various organs mentioned above in such a way that they all work together as one, that is, the enterprise.

 Thus, the organized function of an entrepreneur is ultimate to provide purposeful, integrated, and cooperative action by many people in a concerted and concerted effort to implement a business plan.